SheldonYoungo/First-proyect/README.md

 The web site is about the main components of a computer.
 It has a quiz for those people who wants to prove their knowledge.

-You just have to open the index.html file to see the main page.
+Click [here](https://sheldonyoungo.github.io/First-proyect/) to see the web page

 I hope you like it!!